-In The Hour of Our Death (Death, Mourning, and Burial: A Cross-Cultural Reader 2004) Philippe Aries characterized the twentieth century as an age dominated by the concept of success.
-Death and dying, however, were cast as failures of medical science, and to cope with these failures science sterilized the deathbed and turned the entire process of dying into a clinical experience.
-He referred to this model of death and dying as The Invisible Death, which is symbolic of a desire to hide our “failures.”
-In summarizing his ideas about the Invisible Death, Marilyn Hadad states:
+In The Hour of Our Death Philippe Ariès characterized the twentieth century as an age dominated by the concept of success.
+Death and dying were cast as failures of medical science.
+In order to cope with these failures, science sterilized the deathbed and turned the entire process of dying into a clinical experience.
+He referred to this model of death and dying as The Invisible Death, which is symbolic of a desire to hide our failures:

 The best place for death to happen is where the patient belongs, and that is the home environment.
 Most symptoms can be controlled and the relevance of home care cannot be overemphasized.
 Good communication skills are vital.
 The family needs to be convinced that unlike in mainstream acute care medical practice which is like mathematics, a problem to be solved, several incurable illnesses have to be regarded as an experience to be lived through.

 - Dr. Cherian Koshy in Do we need ‘deluxe deaths’ or dignified dying?

 The focus of hospice-palliative care is to immerse the dying and their loved ones in a supportive home-like environment of respect, compassion, dignity, belonging, and gratitude.

 Questions that arise from the study of death, dying, and bereavement will challenge many of our long-standing cultural assumptions.
 At the same time, one fundamental universal bond between us is the fact that we are all only visitors here for an uncertain amount of time.
 In order to live life as vibrantly as possible, we need to openly embrace the reality of our own death.